 At Harvey Capital, we believe in transparency.
 We're not here to sell you on hype; we're here to show you the math.
-Our Income fund, Harvey Capital Funding I LP, achieved an 18.36% annualized return for our limited partners in its first year (2025).
-That's after our 82/18 profit split.
+The fund's gross lending returns are strong, and that's what allows us to target attractive, consistent investor returns.
 Let's break down how.

 It's More Than Just the Interest Rate

 The first component of return is the most obvious: the interest rate charged to the borrower.
-In our market, lending to experienced real estate investors, this typically falls between 12% and 18%.
+Our borrowers are professional house flippers and rental property investors — experienced operators who use short-term financing to acquire, renovate, and either sell or refinance residential properties.
+In our market, interest rates typically fall between 12% and 18%.
 This is our baseline return, but it's only the beginning of the story.

 When you combine the interest rate with these upfront points and other small fees (like a $700 document fee), the annualized return starts to climb significantly higher than the stated interest rate.
 But there's one more crucial factor that really accelerates performance: velocity.